 Illicit discharges are the introduction of non-stormwater runoff, sewage, or hazardous materials into the public stormwater system.
-Studies have shown that pollutant discharge from stormwater systems in dry weather due to illicit discharges can exceed the total pollutant flow from storm event flows.
+Studies have shown that dry weather illicit discharges into stormwater systems can exceed the total pollutants from storm event flows.
 Stormwater systems typically flow untreated to water bodies thus the Department of Ecology places a significant emphasis on illicit discharge detection to protect water quality.

 Illicit Discharge Requirements & Conditions

 Illicit discharges are: